Rye Whiskey

 The tasting notes below are summaries of the judges’ opinions, with all replicated commentary eliminated.
 The distilleries, states of origin, alcohol proofs and other tidbits are identified for each brand.
 Clicking on the brands' names will link to their websites.

-DOUBLE GOLD MEDAL WINNERS
+DOUBLE GOLD MEDAL AWARDS

 Double Gold Medal